SOFTINUX/Base/Readme.md

 ## Installation
 #### 1. Restore dependencies
-Go to *Barebone* folder and run `npm i --save-dev` command so that dependencies packages are installed and settings updated.
+Go to *SoftinuxBase.Barebone* folder and run `npm i --save-dev` command so that dependencies packages are installed and settings updated.

 #### 2. Restore nuget packages
 Restore the nuGet packages is now an implicit command executed at application build.
 But you can still restore packages without building the application with the command `dotnet restore` in solution root folder.

 #### 3. Update database with migration
-Go to *Webapplication* folder and run `dotnet ef database update`.
+Go to *SoftinuxBase.Webapplication* folder and run `dotnet ef database update`.
 This will create the database.
 See *appsettings.json* for database path.
 The Entity Framework database context is defined in web application's *Startup.cs*.
 We use Sqlite for development, but you can change this easily for another SGDB (see *appsettings.json* file).